meermanr/TVSeriesRenamer/README.rst

     S04E02 - Six of One (2).mkv
     S04E03 - The Ties That Bind.mkv

-And if you hate spaces in filenames because you're a Unix/Solaris vetern, you can use ``--unixy`` and ``--separator=_`` to get the following::
+And if you hate spaces in filenames because you're a Unix/Solaris veteran, you can use ``--unixy`` and ``--separator=_`` to get the following::

     S04E02_Six_of_One_(2).mkv